p-vel/NG_project/README.md

  * Chan's Algorithm
  * Akl-Toussaint Heuristic.

 We mainly focused on Chan's algorithm hence we provided animations for Graham Scan and Chan's algorithm but not for Jarvis march nor Akl-Toussaint heuristic (which is not very funny to animate).
+Akl-Toussaint result is shown in some animations with bigger points.

 To launch **the animations**, please enter